Big Brother 17 (American season)

-Big Brother 17 is the seventeenth season of the American reality television series Big Brother.
+Big Brother 17 (also known as Big Brother: Takeover) is the seventeenth season of the American reality television series Big Brother.
 The season premiered on June 24, 2015 with a two-night premiere with the following episode airing on June 25, 2015, broadcast on CBS in the United States and Global in Canada.
 The season ended with a 90-minute season finale on September 23, 2015, following the fall season premiere of Survivor: Cambodia, after 98 days of competition.
 Julie Chen returned as host.
-On September 23, 2015, Steve Moses was crowned the winner defeating Liz Nolan in a 6-3 jury vote.
+On September 23, 2015, Steve Moses was crowned the winner defeating Liz Nolan in a 6–3 jury vote.
 James Huling was voted as the season's America's Favorite HouseGuest.